 groups, managed regional instance groups, or zonal NEGs with

 • Use a

 • Have an associated region.
-The region of the forwarding rule and all backend instance groups must be the same as the backend service's region.
+The forwarding rule and all backends must be in the same region as the backend service

 • Be associated with a single VPC network.
 When not specified, the network is inferred based on the network used by each backend VM's default network interface (

 Although the backend service is not tied to a specific subnet, the forwarding rule's subnet must be in the same VPC network as the backend service.

 |Health check||Every backend service with instance group backends must have